brycie-boy/The_Cosmos/The jhanas.md

 - The third jhana consists of the fading away of rapture and happiness which comes a feeling of equanimity.
 - The fourth jhana consists of the abandoning of pleasure and pain and includes the purification of mindfullness by equanimity.

 From the fourth jhana, three lines of development become possible.
 The first line is the [[The formless attainments]].
 The second line is the acquisition of [[Supernormal Knowledge]].
-The third line is the knowledge of the distruction of [[The taints]]/.
+The third line is the knowledge of the distruction of [[The taints]].

 ___